Grapefruit and Atorvastatin: Can You Take Them Together?

 What happens when you take atorvastatin with grapefruit?

 Atorvastatin (brand name Lipitor) is one of the most widely prescribed statins for lowering LDL cholesterol.
-Like other statins in its class, it is broken down in the body by a liver and intestinal enzyme called CYP3A4.
-This enzyme acts as a metabolic gatekeeper, deactivating a portion of every atorvastatin dose before it can reach systemic circulation.
+Like several other statins, it is broken down in the body by a liver and intestinal enzyme called CYP3A4, which deactivates part of each dose before it reaches the bloodstream.
+Grapefruit interferes with that process.

 Why is this important?